nishantpainter/nishantpainter.github.io/_blogs/programming-paradigms-what-are-programming-paradigms.md

 ---
 title: Programming Paradigms - What are Programming Paradigms ?
+description: Paradigms are patterns.
+We found patterns in every phase of our day to day environment.
+Whether it be eating, drinking, sleeping or any other part of our life, patterns will always be a part of it.
 ogtitle: What are Programming Paradigms ?
 ogsubtitle: Programming Paradigms
+tags: ["programming-paradigms"]
+categories: ["Programming", "Programming Paradigms"]
 date: 05-07-2020
 ---